xi/xiwal/README.md

 Xiwal is a tool that generates color schemes from colors.
 The colors can either be specified directly or extracted from an image.

-It is massivly inspired by [pywal](https://github.com/dylanaraps/pywal), but it also has some important differences:
+It is massively inspired by [pywal](https://github.com/dylanaraps/pywal), but it also has some important differences:

 -   Xiwal focusses on terminal color schemes.
 There is no integration with gtk, i3, polybar, etc.